nerdofmouth/agency-stack/README.md

-# FOSS Server Stack
+# AgencyStack

+**Run your agency.
+Reclaim your agency.**

 A comprehensive solution for deploying a complete FOSS (Free and Open Source Software) server infrastructure using Docker containers.
+Built by [Nerd of Mouth](https://nerdofmouth.com/stack).

 ## Overview

-This repository contains scripts and documentation for automating the deployment of a collection of free and open source applications running in Docker containers.
-The stack is designed to provide businesses, agencies, and organizations with a complete suite of tools for operations, collaboration, and customer engagement.
+AgencyStack contains scripts and documentation for automating the deployment of a collection of free and open source applications running in Docker containers.
+The stack is designed to provide agencies, businesses, and independent creators with a complete suite of tools for operations, collaboration, and customer engagement.

+## Philosophy

+> "Tools for freedom, proof of power."

+AgencyStack stands for sovereignty and freedom.
+It's built on the principles that:
+- Technology should empower, not constrain
+- Digital infrastructure should promote independence
+- The tools you use should align with your values

 ## Features